 Our handbook, ‘Hospice Care for our Patients and their Caregivers’, as well as several other resources and training videos, is available for guidance, including information for families on how to care for a patient, advance care planning, caring for the caregiver, and hospice payment coverage.
-We provide written publications to the community – with articles about grief, hospice, and clinical end-of-life information – , as well as clinical information for healthcare professionals.
+We provide written publications and blogs to the community – with articles about grief, hospice, and clinical end-of-life information – , as well as clinical information for healthcare professionals.

 Our Media Library consists of our resources in various formats, such as videos and PDFs.

 Medicare and many private insurance companies use the term “Level of Care” to refer to the intensity or setting a patient needs at any given time.
 Patients may move between levels of care as their needs change.
 The level of care is determined by medical need and must fit specific guidelines.